canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Results are given in the table below.
 It can be seen that first optimizing and than matching the probabilities leads to a much higher correlation error and smaller pairwise distance even for the |DoE| with good metrics in the probability space.
-Therefore, using `pyDOE` for non-uniform use cases may lead to worse metrics.
+Therefore, using :code:`pyDOE3` for non-uniform use cases may lead to worse metrics.

 .. list-table::
     :header-rows: 1